7788wangzi/git_ws10/PushReject.md

 however in step3, git identified that the file.txt version in remote repository is v2. the local version v3 is changed directly from v1, so it rejected the push request for User2.

-In order to merge the updates of User2, he first need pull the v2 from remote repository:
+In order to merge the updates of User2, he first need to pull the v2 from remote repository:

 	 git pull origin